BIMSBbioinfo/pigx/README.md

 # Install

-You can install PIGx through Guix (TODO: add details here after release).
+You can install PiGx through Guix (TODO: add details here after release).

-PIGx uses the GNU build system.
-If you want to install PIGx from source, follow these steps after unpacking the latest release tarball:
+PiGx uses the GNU build system.
+If you want to install PiGx from source, follow these steps after unpacking the latest release tarball:

 ```sh